 In addition, at the beginning of each new section, a contact name and e-mail address is provided for the Baseball Canada staff member responsible for that area.
-The Baseball Canada phone and fax numbers are the same for all staff members and are included in the Important Contacts listing in Appendix A.
+The Baseball Canada phone number is the same for all staff members and are included in the Important Contacts listing in Appendix A.